aerospike/cloud-qualification/README.md

 `./run_bench.py -c params.yaml -n ssd -o YOUR_TARGET_OPS -z 400 -r`

 ## Usage:

+Update/Edit the following 3 files according to your requirements:
+1. workload-aerospike - This is the YCSB workload file to use.
+See [Core workload properties](https://github.com/brianfrankcooper/YCSB/wiki/Core-Properties)
+2. aerospike.conf - This is the Aerospike config to use.
+3. param.yaml - This is the parameters for the cloud qualification.

 Create an environment using the respective `create_*_stack` script.